This guide describes how to organize and manage data metadata, which is used by Immuta to identify data targeted by policy:

 It's also fitting when you grant access to tables to everyone.
 In such cases, the focus is less on who has access and more on what they can access.
 Global data policies can help ensure that while data is broadly accessible, sensitive information is appropriately masked or redacted, maintaining compliance and security.

 Lastly, this approach is appropriate when you have very generic subscription policies.
-Your native tool may refer to subscription policies as table GRANTs.
+Your remote tool may refer to subscription policies as table GRANTs.
 If your subscription policies are not tailored to specific user attributes, roles, or data sensitivity levels, they may not provide adequate data protection.
 Shifting the focus to global data policies, such as data masking, allows for more nuanced and effective control over data access, enhancing both security and compliance.

 In essence, this use case is appropriate when you want to maintain or improve data accessibility while ensuring robust data protection, regardless of your current table grants.